Women in the Army

 - Available for first posting, after completion of recruit and initial employment training

-The Army Pre-Conditioning Program (APCP) is for you if you have all of the attributes we’re looking for, but require additional support and development with fitness, confidence, and resilience.
+The Female Initial Training Preparation (FIT Prep) is for you if you have all of the attributes we’re looking for, but require additional support and development with fitness, confidence, and resilience.
 This enlistment pathway has been developed for female candidates over the age of 18, seeking general entry full-time roles.
 To be eligible for the program you need to achieve a fitness level of 4 push-ups, 20 sit-ups and 6.1 on the beep test.

 During the seven week course, Army instructors will guide you through: